openthread/openthread/src/cli/README.md

 ### pollperiod

 Get the customized data poll period of sleepy end device (milliseconds).
-Only for certification test
+Only for certification test.

 ```bash
 > pollperiod